gem5-hpca-2023/gem5-tutorial-codespace/README.md

 In this project we have two submodules: 'gem5' and 'gem5-resources'.
 These are automatically obtained when the codespaces is initialized.
-At the time of writing the 'gem5' directory is checked out to the stable branch at v22.0.0.1.
-The 'gem5-resources' repository is checkoued out to revision '871e715', which should contain resources with known compatibility with gem5 v22.0.

 To update the git submodules to be in-sync with their remote origins (that hosted on our [googlesource](https://gem5.googlesource.com)), execute the following command: